atsign-foundation/at_demos/sshnp_docker_demo/README.md

 # sshnp_docker_demo

 This is a demo of sshing into one docker container from another docker container without having ports open (not even port 22).
+There are three docker containers: `sshnp`, `sshnpd`, and `sshrvd`.
 This demo involves using [sshnp](https://github.com/atsign-foundation/sshnoports).

 ## Getting Started

+Follow these steps to get sshnp working on your machine using Docker.

 ### 1. Prerequisites